tryphotino/photino.Documentation/05-Photino.VSExtension.md

 1. Open the Photino.Samples solution [GitHub]( https://github.com/tryphotino/photino.Samples )
 2. Update the samples as required and ensure they build and run correctly
 3. From the Project menu, select Export Template…
+4. Select *Project Template*
-4. For each project, enter description as: “Photino.XXX Sample application with XXX UI”
+5. For each project, enter description as: “Photino.XXX Sample application with XXX UI”
-5. Set icon and preview images if you have them
+6. Set icon and preview images if you have them

 Zip files are written to:
 * C:\Users\xxxx\Documents\Visual Studio 2019\Templates\ProjectTemplates